AdobeDocs/experience-manager-cloud-manager.en/help/using/security-and-privacy.md

 [!UICONTROL Cloud Manager] adheres to the privacy principles defined by Adobe.
 Developers push code securely into the **Git Repository** over HTTPS.

-The [!DNL User Interface (UI) for [!UICONTROL Cloud Manager]] is built on top of services that comply to a common control framework that is defined by Adobe. [!DNL User Interface (UI) for [!UICONTROL Cloud Manager]] uses secure services from several cloud providers.
+The User Interface (UI) for [!UICONTROL Cloud Manager]  is built on top of services that comply to a common control framework that is defined by Adobe.
+User Interface for [!UICONTROL Cloud Manager] uses secure services from several cloud providers.